VaggelisSpi/Twitter-Sentiment-Analysis/README.md

 # General

   - (???)
-When we don't need something anymore we "free" it from the memory as it may be big enough
+When we don't need something anymore we "free" it from the memory as it may be big enough (Pythin most likely does it on its own)
   - Do some general tests (με το μάτι) so to check if all is OK.
   - Before final version remove all #printToBeRemoved
   - Note that neutral tweets are difficult to be discovered